jakubo87/myLoq/README.md

 the idea is to...
 1) access hwloc and make a boost graph library graph (init)
-2) modify it, if necessary (and then never touch it again -  one exception: updating capacity)
+2) add information, modify it, if necessary.
+   Keep in mind, that adding and removal of objects lead to iterator invalidation.
+Use deep copies if necessary.
 3) define distances, query data, group vertices, print results
-4) make a hwloc (or other) compatible view on the topology, if necessary
+4)
-5) eventually try to match your HPC programs needs concerning your hardware to exploit locality and plan data / task layout or accessibility patterns
+5) map your HPC programs' needs concerning your hardware to exploit locality and plan data / task layout or accessibility patterns (not included)

 GROUPS
-groups are logical vertices, not representing any hardware directly, that have in and out edges to all vertices belonging to the group.
+groups are logical vertices, not representing any hardware directly that have out edges to all vertices belonging to the group.
 They can be applied to different levels of the hierarchy.
-Changing a group will not modify the hardware topology, like rearranging and shifting parts, but simply change its edges.
+Changing a group will not modify the hardware topology, like rearranging and shifting parts, but simply shift the groups edges.
 It is possible to have vertices belonging to multiple groups, but should be able to query. it is possible that some vertices will be used as partitions for memory binding/calculation for instance.
 Edges would then contain the amount of memory needed for a certain task.
-The user might also model some vetices as buses in order to estimate bus utilisation and make according modifications.

-The whole thing is practically an attempt to rewrite dyloc, in order to have a slightly different model underneath.
-In future iterations the two projects will inevitably converge somewhat - or just merge hwloc is insofar limited as it can ONLY describe trees.
-So topologies that facilitate exchange data between branches(child nodes) cannot be adequately modelled.
+(They are wildcards really... use them however you like... for instance for task requirement calculations

+The idea is an attempt to rewrite dyloc (https://github.com/fuchsto/dyloc), with a different focus and no dependencies with DASH (https://github.com/fuchsto/dash).
+Unlike in dyloc also no compatibility to transform back to hwloc structs is planned.
+The ultimate goal is to have a somehwhat intuitive and unified API to traverse and query and model hardware topology without the premise of there being trees.
+This may be correct for compute cores but not always (grids) and certainly not for some memory architectures, that are simply not hierarchical or dependent.